CKs-Technology-News/PrivacyTools/README.md

 - [InterPlanetary File System](https://ipfs.io/) – A decentralized network for storing and sharing data online.
 Instead of custom URLs, files are automatically addressed based on their content and served by their users.
 - [Nebula](https://github.com/dennis-tra/nebula-crawler) – An IPFS DHT Crawler.
 - [OpenBazaar 2.0 powered by IPFS](https://www.openbazaar.org/)
-- [Radicle](http://www.radicle.xyz/) – A decentralized alternative to GitHub built on IPFS.
+- [Radicle](https://www.radicle.xyz/) – A decentralized alternative to GitHub built on IPFS.
+- [transferfile](https://transferfile.io/) – Free Decentralized Filesharing over the IPFS network.
+Up to 32 GB per upload and no registration needed.

 ## [Instant Messaging](#instant-messaging)